Workshops and One-Day Events

 Sundays, 6-8 p.m.

-March 22 April 12 May 10
+May 10

 June 14

-modeling fee: $12 with advance registration, $17 walk-in (walk-in payments are cash only) per workshop
+modeling fee: $12 per workshop

 This series of studio-style workshops will be held in the green room, and will feature both nude and clothed models.
 Artists will need to bring their own drawing supplies.
 Ralph Bacon will be facilitating, but please note that this time is for self-guided drawing, not introductory-level instruction, and anyone registering should have experience in life drawing.